 Now let’s dive into the how-to part and talk design tips for store owners.

 The path to purchase has to be immediately obvious to the customer.
-Before adding a new design element to the page, ask yourself this: will this help or impinge the buyer journey?
-It’s best to start with a minimal landing page.
-Then add extra conversion-inducing elements as you learn more about your audience behaviors and preferences.
+Before adding a new design element to the page, ask yourself this: will this help or impede the buyer journey?
+It’s best to start with a minimal landing page, then add extra conversion-inducing elements as you learn more about your audience behaviours and preferences.

 Branding is a powerful asset for building emotional connections with your audience and turning them into vocal brand advocates.
 Four out of five customers are more willing to promote a long-time favorite brand.
 By creating a distinctive ecommerce shopping experience, you are securing your spot as a long-time favorite brand, one interaction at a time.